this post may contain affiliate links

 If someone has larger than a 10% strength difference between sides and they continuously have symptoms on one side then I may do a further examination to see if this could be playing a role in their symptoms.

-- Decrease the weight.
 Cut the weight down to 50% of what you usually use.
 If your symptoms are tolerable with using 50% of your normal weight, then congratulations, you’ve found a great rehab exercise!
-If it’s still really painful with 50%, I recommend then going down to an empty bar or a light kettlebell and start with some sumo deadlifts to see how those feel.
+If it’s still sore and really painful with 50%, I recommend then going down to an empty bar or a light kettlebell and starting with some sumo deadlifts to see how those feel.

 If you still aren’t sure how to make modifications, tap here for an article I wrote about 7 different ways you can modify your exercise routine if you’re having pain.

 In any given year, i’ll have about one to three episodes of back discomfort after deadlifting, usually if I haven’t warmed up very well and if I haven’t been lifting for a couple weeks.
-The best antidote to soreness after deadlifting is quite ironically, to do more deadlifting.
+The best antidote to soreness after deadlifting is quite ironically, to do more deadlifting with modifications.

 Another great article to check out is by Dr. Michael Mash about this topic.